 Personal Assistant services shall not duplicate other services.
 Personal assistance is not available to waiver recipients who reside in community residential facilities (Group Homes and Residential Care Centers).
-Persons who receive Individualized Supported Living (ISL) services shall not receive personal assistant services at their home but may receive this service outside the home - as long as not included in the ISL budget.
+Persons who receive ISL services shall not receive personal assistant services at their home but may receive this service outside the home - as long as not included in the ISL budget.

-Personal Assistant Qualifications and Training Training will cover, at a minimum:
+Training will cover, at a minimum:

-a.
-Training, procedures and expectations related to the personal assistant in regards to following and implementing the individual's Support Plan.

-b.
-The rights and responsibilities of the employee and the individual, procedures for billing and payment, reporting and documentation requirements, procedures for arranging backup when needed, and who to contact within the Regional Office or Targeted Case Management entity.

-c.
-Information about the specific condition and needs of the person to be served, including his or her physical, psychological or behavioral challenges, his or her capabilities, and his or her support needs and preferences related to that support.

-d.
-Training in abuse/neglect, event reporting, and confidentiality.

-e.
-Duties of the Personal Assistant will not require skills to be attained from the training requirement;

-f.
-CPR and first aid;

-g.
-Additionally staff administering medication and/or supervising self-administration of meds must have successfully met the requirements of 9 CSR 45-3.070;

-h.
-Crisis intervention training As needed, due to challenging behavior by the Individual, the assistant will also be trained in crisis intervention techniques such as NCI (Nonviolent Crisis Intervention), MANDT, or others approved by the Division of DD;i. training in communications skills; in understanding and respecting Individual choice and direction; cultural and ethnic diversity, personal property and familial and social relationships; in handling conflict and complaints;

-j.
-Training in assisting with activities of daily living and instrumental activities of daily living, as needed by the individual to be served and identified by the team.
+- a.
+Training, procedures and expectations related to the personal assistant in regards to following and implementing the individual's Support Plan. - b.
+The rights and responsibilities of the employee and the individual, procedures for billing and payment, reporting and documentation requirements, procedures for arranging backup when needed, and who to contact within the Regional Office or TCM entity. - c.
+Information about the specific condition and needs of the person to be served, including his or her physical, psychological or behavioral challenges, his or her capabilities, and his or her support needs and preferences related to that support. - d.
+Training in abuse/neglect, event reporting, and confidentiality. - e.
+Duties of the Personal Assistant will not require skills to be attained from the training requirement; - f.
+CPR and first aid: - g.
+Additionally staff administering medication and/or supervising self-administration of meds must have successfully met the requirements of 9 CSR 45-3.070; - h.
+Crisis intervention training As needed, due to challenging behavior by the Individual, the assistant will also be trained in crisis intervention techniques such as NCI (Nonviolent Crisis Intervention), MANDT, or others approved by the Division of DD; - i. training in communications skills; in understanding and respecting Individual choice and direction; cultural and ethnic diversity, personal property and familial and social relationships; in handling conflict and complaints; - j.
+Training in assisting with ADLs and IADLs, as needed by the individual to be served and identified by the team.

-For SDS the planning team will specify the qualifications and training the personal assistant will need in order to carry out the support plan, where/by whom the assistant will be trained, and the source, method and degree of monitoring but not less than quarterly.
+For Self Directed Supports the planning team will specify the qualifications and training the personal assistant will need in order to carry out the support plan, where/by whom the assistant will be trained, and the source, method and degree of monitoring but not less than quarterly.
 To the extent they desire, the individual or designated representative will select the personal assistant and carry out training and supervision.